-- 300+ trail projects for walking, bicycling, and other recreation uses
+- 300+ trail projects for walking, biking, and other recreation uses

-- Conservation of approximately 117,400 acres of green space for county and municipal parks, greenways, wildlife habitat, and other open space uses
+- 161,000 acres of green space protected for county and municipal parks, greenways, wildlife habitat, and other open space uses

-- A national leader in trails (and helped leverage $45 million in federal funding for trail, bicycle, and pedestrian related projects)
+- Become national leader in trails (and helped leverage $45 million in federal funding for trail, bicycle, and pedestrian related projects)

-- Successfully administer and manage an 120-state park system totaling about 300,000 acres (the 3rd largest in the nation) which was awarded the top honor as the 2009 National Gold Medal Award for Excellence in Park and Recreation Management by the American Academy for Park and Recreation Administration in partnership with the National Recreation and Park Association
+- Successfully administer and manage the nation’s third-largest state park system, featuring more than 120 parks on over 300,000 acres.
+Pennsyvlania’s state park system earned the 2009 National Gold Medal Award for Excellence in Park and Recreation Management by the American Academy for Park and Recreation Administration in partnership with the National Recreation and Park Association

-- The first state to adopt Sustainable Sites (LEED for nonbuilt environments)
+- Become the first state to adopt the LEED Sustainable Sites category

-- Hold the honor of being independently certified as having a sustainably managed State Forest
+- Hold the honor of being independently certified as having a sustainably managed state forest system

 - Rank 6th in the nation in receipt of federal Land and Water Conservation Fund dollars for outdoor recreation

-The economic benefits springing from Keystone Fund investments are immense.
+The economic benefits generated by Keystone Fund investments are immense.
 Examples include:

 - A 2009 report determined that the Great Allegheny Passage trail generates over $40 million in annual direct spending and another $7.5 million in wages for communities along the trail.

-- A 2009 report by Trust for Public Land Philadelphia concluded that community parks generate $40.3 million in expenditures from out-of-town visitors and $688 million in increased value for properties around the parks.
+- A 2009 report by the The Trust for Public Land concluded that community parks generate $40.3 million in expenditures from out-of-town visitors and $688 million in increased value for properties around the parks.